The big fat guide to Wikipedia statistics

 • Wikipedia archives some of its weirdest articles and labels them as “DAFTs,” or “deleted articles with freaky titles.”

 • Wikipedia stood up to Congress by banning congresspeople for a week.
-In July 2014, Wikipedia enforced a 10-day ban on anyone with a U.S. Congress IP address after the online encyclopedia found that many congresspeople were aggressively editing an array of articles, including those about certain conspiracy theories and the first moon landing.
+In July 2014, Wikipedia banned people with a U.S. Congress IP address for 10 days.
+This was because many congresspeople were editing articles, including ones about conspiracy theories and the moon landing.

 • Wikipedia’s birthday — January 15 — is recognized as “Wikipedia Day” and it includes online and offline celebrations.